locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 The USMCA/T-MEC includes new labor provisions specifically designed to address these issues, requiring higher wage standards in certain sectors and stronger labor rights enforcement.

+**Note on terminology:** As you read about NAFTA's history, you'll encounter terms like "cheap labor" in policy discussions and media coverage.
+This language is deeply problematic because it reduces human beings to commodities and has historically been used to justify exploitation.
+Accurate and respectful terminology choices include "wage suppression," "undervalued workers," or "artificially low compensation."

 ### Guided Reading Questions

 As you read the article, consider these questions for consideration: